fjbarreto/Artificial-Intelligence-Master-Assignments/README.md

            - Exploration of different convolutional neural network architectures to increase the classifier's accuracy<br />
            - Implementation of transfer learning for classification and localization of metallic surface defect<br />
            - Using google cloud Vertex AI to train neural networks<br /><br />

-- Machine Learning Proyect: Advanced Regression Techniques to Predict House Prices<br /><br />
-         Objectives:<br />
-           - Predict house sales prices using regression techniques<br />
-           - Exploratory analysis to understand the data<br />
-           - Creation and evaluation of different models<br />
-           - Use of cross-validation for models selection and evaluation<br />
-           - Hyperparameter tunning of the model selected<br /><br />

 - Text Classification (NLP with deep learning) - Kaggle competition on Tweets sentiment analysis<br /><br />